ianderrington/genai/docs/Engineering/model_deployment.md

 6. [Visualization needs](#visualization-needs) of the customer in the
 7. [Front End](#front-ends) that provides the appropriate visualization

 Keep in mind the needs will change as the understanding of all of the answers above shifts.
-Still, it is important to get _something_ that you can iterate from, particularly if your solution involves a [data flywheel](https://brightdata.com/blog/brightdata-in-practice/using-data-flywheel-to-scale-your-business#:~:text=on%20Investment)%20ROI-,What%20is%20a%20Data%20Flywheel%3F,where%20it%20becomes%20self%2Dsufficient.) (which it should!).
+Still, it is important to get _something_ that you can iterate from, particularly if your solution involves some form of a [data flywheel](https://brightdata.com/blog/brightdata-in-practice/using-data-flywheel-to-scale-your-business).

 ###  Caller needs